Artificial intelligence is a massive opportunity but triggers some risks which cannot be sorted through over-regulation that might damage the market.

 The European Robotics Association immediately reacted to this report stating in a position paper that

 “Whereas it is true that the “European industry could benefit from a coherent approach to regulation at European level” and companies would profit from legal certainty in some areas, over-regulation would hamper further progress.
 This poses a threat to the competitiveness not only of the robotics sector but also of the entire European manufacturing industry“.

-This is the usual issue that is being discussed also in relation to the recent European consultation on rules for Internet of Things technologies.
-It can be hard to set so specific rules on technologies that are rapidly evolving.
-The concern is that regulations might risk to restrict investments in the sector, while in my view we should welcome regulations that create more certainty and foster innovation.
+It can be hard to set such specific rules on technologies that are rapidly evolving.
+The concern is that regulations might risk restricting investments in the sector, while in my view, we should welcome rules that create more certainty and foster innovation.